 Clinical Team.
-Denials are not just a rev cycle problem.
+Denials are not just a revenue cycle problem.
 They are a hospital problem.
 Effectively leveraging lower cost, but properly qualified clinical business support is of paramount importance.
-Clinical business resources are uniquely qualified to efficiently and effectively bridge the gap that so often occurs after care and before filing of claims.
+Clinical business resources are uniquely qualified to efficiently and effectively bridge the gap that so often occurs aftercare and before the filing of claims.

 Denials Team.
 They’re out there.
-Whether on your payroll, ours, or somewhere else, there are specialists who understand the nuance and changing variability of denials.
-Including their “in-the-trenches” expertise adds value to identifying root cause, interpreting data, and improving workflows.
+Whether on your payroll, ours, or somewhere else, there are specialists who understand the nuances and changing variability of denials.
+Including their “in-the-trenches” expertise adds value to identifying the root cause, interpreting data, and improving workflows.

 Workflow platform.
 And achieving those objectives becomes more efficient with a workflow technology specifically built to solve this problem.
 It’s not in your enterprise system and it’s not something to develop in-house (unless your IT department can code and has free time…didn’t think so).

 Carving a path forward would not be easy.
-Nonetheless, the team committed to make good use of the tools and resources we just peeked into.
+Nonetheless, the team is committed to making good use of the tools and resources we just peeked into.
 While not quite a year into their journey, the results are already compelling.
 They…

 - Prevented $52,000,000 in denials

 - Achieved a cost reduction impact of $764,000